Skip to navigation Skip to content Skip to footer

 Question supplements

 While some supplements can correct nutritional deficiencies, promote recovery, or help achieve peak performance, supplements present a significant risk of inadvertent doping.
 Avoid supplements if you can.
+If you and your medical support personnel agree that you have a need for a supplement:

 • Learn about how to minimize your risks.